 The delivery time of a Wildcard Certificate with Organisation Validation differs from 15 minutes to 2 days, depending on the brand.

-Possibilities of a wildcard
+Possibilities of an SSL wildcard

-A Wildcard Certificate is most suitable for users who want to secure a large amount of subdomains.
+A Wildcard SSL certificate is most suitable for users who want to secure a large amount of subdomains.
 If you want to secure a larger amount of subdomains, the Wildcard Certificate is in most cases more advantageous than a Multi Domain Certificate.
 For a Multi Domain certificate, apart from the first standard amount of domains, all added domains/SAN's will be charged seperately and the certificate will only work for those domains.
 A Wildcard Certificate works for all subdomains, so no reissue is needed in case a new subdomain needs to be secured.
 The same certificate can be implemented for the new subdomain.

 For example, the Wildcard Certificate secures www.yourdomain.com, mail.yourdomain.com, shop.yourdomain.com and example.yourdomain.com.
 A wildcard certificate can be used for one sub (the variable) before the root domain.
 It's not possible to secure two subdomains, such as: example.example.yourdomain.com with the same certificate.
 In this case a certificate for *.example.yourdomain.com should be requested.